tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 Homework:
 1. Sanitation readings
 2. 500 word reflection on sanitation
-3. 3 questions for next week’s class discussion
+3. Three questions for next week’s class discussion

 Readings:
 * [A Right to Be Clean: Sanitation and the Rise of New York City’s Water Towers](https://blogs.scientificamerican.com/anthropology-in-practice/a-right-to-be-clean-sanitation-and-the-rise-of-new-york-citys-water-towers/)